wisskirchenj/sales-database/README.md

 Project goal is to exercise SQL, as I tend to forget its syntax quicker than any other programming language.
 Also, translating ER-diagrams, creating triggers, views is not my usual daily work but helps me in the job still.

-As build tool gradle is used this time to get to know this tool better.

 ## Project status

 Project was completed on 27.08.23.